 It's very important to get your game running as smoothly as possible, and your video settings play a very large part in this.
 Ask your more experienced teammates what settings they're using.
 Or indeed, check out our Apex Legends settings guide for a full breakdown of every option.

-That wraps up our Apex Legends tips and tricks.
+That wraps up our Apex Legends tips and tricks for Season 10.
 Hopefully you've gained a better footing if you're just starting on your journey through this frenetic and endlessly enjoyable battle royale.
 If you've any particular tips and tricks yourself, be sure to sound them in the comments below!